-The water, the downtown, and the environment.
-This is a place where we want our Value:
+Value: The water, the downtown, and the environment.
+This is a place where we want our best qualities.

-I think Petoskey needs to prepare for growth.
-The biggest challenge facing Petoskey is going to be managing an incredible surge in population growth while maintaining its best qualities.
 It looks like the Petoskey area will increase in population by 2-3 times its current population within the next 20 years.
 We need to be preparing for that growth in addition to tackling current housing and energy issues.